 The Health Ministries Department is to help men and women reach their full potential, mentally, spiritually and physically.
 Health Ministry is the gospel of Christ illustrated, the message of God practiced.

 The Publishing Department gives leadership to the work of the publishing entities such as the Adventist Book Centers, literature evangelists and provides support for publication and distribution of literature printed by our publishing houses.
 We believe the publishing work was ordained to play an important role in sharing about Jesus Christ through the medium of print.

 Children and Adolescent Ministries

-The Men’s Ministries Department focus is to support and establish men’s ministries initiatives with the focus of helping men become “Christ-like” leaders in their homes, churches and communities.
+The Men’s Ministries Department's focus is to support and establish men’s ministries initiatives with the focus of helping men become “Christ-like” leaders in their homes, churches and communities.
 Connecting men of all ages to God and the Bible our goal is to promote supportive connections between men of all ages while encouraging men to have deeper relationships with God.

 Adventist Development and Relief Agency (ADRA) headquartered in Silver Spring, Maryland, is the global humanitarian agency of the Seventh-day Adventist Church.
 ADRA seeks to identify and address social injustice and deprivation in developing countries.

-The Religious Liberty department promotes and maintains religious liberty, with particular emphasis upon liberty of conscience.
+The Religious Liberty department promotes and maintains religious liberty, with particular emphasis upon the liberty of conscience.
 Religious liberty includes the human right to have or adopt the religion of your choice and includes the right to observe days of rest and worship in accordance with the precepts of one’s religion.